 Both of these government-wide financial statements distinguish functions of the District that are principally supported by taxes and intergovernmental revenues (governmental activities) from other functions that are intended to recover all or a portion of their costs through user fees and charges (business type activities).
 The governmental activities of the District are Parks and Recreation/Retention Basin and Street Lighting activities.
-The business type activities are Water, Sewer and Trash.
+The business type activities are Water, Sewer, and Solid Waste.

-HEBER PUBLIC UTILITY DISTRICT Required Supplementary Information Management's Discussion and Analysis (Continued)
+Required Supplementary Information Management's Discussion and Analysis (Continued)

 Fund Financial Statements are groupings of related accounts that are used to maintain control over resources that have been segregated for specific activities or objectives.
 The District, like other state and local governments, uses fund accounting to ensure and to demonstrate finance-related legal compliance.
-The funds of the District are: governmental funds and proprietary funds.
+The funds of the District are: governmental funds, proprietary funds and fiduciary fund.